4 years full-time equivalent offered over 3.5 years

 This 3.5 year (320 credit points) program is equivalent to a four year full-time program delivered in an accelerated mode; it includes some summer semester core courses.

-As a full-time student you will generally attend 10-15 hours of scheduled classes per week throughout the semester.
+As a full-time student you will generally attend 10-15 hours of scheduled classes per week throughout the trimester.
 Classes may be scheduled during the day and evening throughout the week.

-In Year 1/Semester 2; Years 2, 3 and 4/Semester 1; and Year 4/ Semester 2, you are required to undertake unpaid teaching practice and an internship which require full-time attendance at a practice location on multiple occasions.
-Placements may be outside the Brisbane metropolitan area and may be some distance from the Mt Gravatt campus.
+In Year 1/Trimester 2, Years 2, 3 and 4/Trimester 1; and Year 4/Trimester 2, you are required to undertake unpaid teaching practice and an internship which require full-time attendance at a practice location on multiple occasions.
+Placements may be some distance from your campus.

 As a graduate, you will be eligible to apply for registration with the Queensland College of Teachers.